-- We recommend that notification should be given to applicators one year prior to discontinuing availability and use of a given product.
-If a pesticide registration expires or is withdrawn, supplies on hand should be depleted through normal use or the state should provide a location for disposal and reimbursement to users for unused crop protectants. - We strongly oppose any law that will restrict New York State agriculture's access to crop protectants that are approved by the Federal Government.
-The Department of Environmental Conservation should follow Environmental Protection Agency guidelines for registration and re-registration procedures.
+- 1. We recommend that notification should be given to applicators one year prior to discontinuing availability and use of a given product.
+If a pesticide registration expires or is withdrawn, supplies on hand should be depleted through normal use or the state should provide a location for disposal and reimbursement to users for unused crop protectants. - 2.
+We strongly oppose any law that will restrict New York State agriculture's access to crop protectants that are approved by the federal government.
+The New York State Department of Environmental Conservation should follow Environmental Protection Agency guidelines for registration and re-registration procedures. - 3.
+We recommend that all third-party registration applications should be acted upon by the New York State Department of Environmental Conservation within 90 days of receipt.
+We urge the continuation of efforts to "streamline" third party registrations for obtaining limited amounts of materials for specific problems without extravagant cost to the growers or the manufacturer. - We support automatic acceptance by state agencies of federally approved bio-engineered crop protectants. - 5.
+We strongly oppose any increase in pesticide registration fees for chemical companies.

-- 3. We recommend that all third party registration applications should be acted upon by the Department of Environmental Conservation within 90 days of receipt.
-We urge the continuation of efforts to "streamline" third party registrations for obtaining limited amounts of materials for specific problems without extravagant cost to the growers or the manufacturer. - 4.
-We support automatic acceptance by state agencies of federally approved bio-engineered crop protectants. - We strongly oppose any increase in pesticide registration fees for chemical companies. - 6.
-We encourage Department of Environmental Conservation staff to carefully consider the net environment and agricultural impact of the registration or denial of registration for pesticides in various regions of the state to ensure that the most effective, sustainable tools are available to growers. - We support the use of atrazine and atrazine-related products for agricultural use in New York State. - We recommend that the Department of Environmental Conservation streamline and expedite the approval process for EPA-approved products, with a registration decision made within six months. - 9.
-We recommend the New York State Department of Environmental Conservation pursue and expedite registration of Avipel seed treatment bird repellent for the prevention of corn seedling bird damage in time for the 2017 growing season, so that farmers do not continue to operate at a competitive disadvantage with farmers in adjacent states where this product is already registered. - 10.
+- 6. We encourage the New York State Department of Environmental Conservation staff to carefully consider the net environment and agricultural impact of the registration or denial of registration for pesticides in various regions of the state to ensure that the most effective, sustainable tools are available to growers. - 7.
+We support the use of atrazine and atrazine-related products for agricultural use in New York State. - 8.
+We recommend that the New York State Department of Environmental Conservation streamline and expedite the approval process for EPA-approved products, with a registration decision made within six months. - 9.
+We recommend the New York State Department of Environmental Conservation pursue and expedite registration of Avipel seed treatment bird repellent for the prevention of corn seedling bird damage in time for the coming growing season, so that farmers do not continue to operate at a competitive disadvantage with farmers in adjacent states where this product is already registered. - 10.
 We urge the New York State Department of Environmental Conservation to expedite the registration of the crop protectant Intrepid, so the grape industry will have a viable alternative to combat impacts of the grape berry moth.